cringemoment/Harddrop-drawer/README.md

 use pip on requirements.txt
-if you can't/don't know how install pygame and pyclip seperately.
+if you can't/don't know how install pygame and pyperclip seperately.